Welcome to the ULTIMATE list of ways to improve your posture… everyday!

 78. Posture shirts

-If you have extra weight at the front of your chest, it is likely that it will pull your posture forward and cause you to slouch.
+If you have a large bust size, it is likely that it will pull your posture forward and cause you to slouch.

 81. Avoid wearing tight fitting clothes